azdabat/azdabat/README.md

 </p>

 > [!NOTE]
 > This portfolio is actively evolving.
-Many hunts are complete and production-ready; others are being tuned, validated and expanded with scoring models, baselines, and full kill-chain mapping.
+Many hunts are complete and production-ready; others are being tuned, validated and expanded with scoring models, baselines, and full kill-chain mapping) although not yet fully tested in their respective environments yet so may require twaking on your end if you are to use them in production)
 > The repository reflects a live engineering process, where new rules, matrices and SOPs are continuously refined against modern attack patterns.
 Basic hunt pack will eventually be included all in due course.

 ---